Helen Jones-Kelley

 Helen Jones-Kelley is the former Director of the Ohio Department of Job and Family Services (ODJFS), Ohio's largest agency, from 2007 to 2008.
-During her tenure she received substantial media attention for various ODJFS-related activities, and for her role in the Controversial Ohio database searches of Joe Wurzelbacher.
+During her tenure she received substantial media attention for various ODJFS-related activities, and for her role in the Joe the Plumber database search controversy.

 Background

 A licensed attorney, Jones-Kelley received her bachelor's degree in Secondary English Education from Miami University in Oxford, Ohio and her law degree from the University of Dayton School of Law.
 Prior to law school, Jones-Kelley studied at the Scripps Gerontology Center at Miami University.
 She then worked for a bank before working for the Cincinnati Recreation Department for nine years.
 Jones-Kelley was appointed the co-chair of Ohio's Advisory Council on Children, Youth and Families in 2003.
 Before Jones-Kelley began her work with Children Services, she served as an Assistant Legal Director for Montgomery County Juvenile Court.
 In this position, she started the program Court Appointed Special Advocate, or "CASA."